 Each room carries an electrical load limit of approximately 10-15 amps.
 The electrical capacity within student rooms does not permit the use of any appliance rated over six amps (700 watts).
 For example, stereos, TVs, and small refrigerators each draw two to three amps.
 Refrigerators larger than 3.6 cubic feet and air conditioners are not permitted in residential facilities.
-With the exception of the micro-fridge rental units, the use of microwaves in student rooms is discouraged.
-Microwaves are available in public kitchens.
+Use of microwaves in student rooms is discouraged as microwaves are available in public kitchens.